microsoft/ELL/tutorials/vision/gettingStarted/opencv.md

 ## OpenCV

-The easiest way to install OpenCV is with your `conda` environment.
+The easiest way to install Open CV is with your *conda* environment.
-So if you chose to use `miniconda` or `anaconda` then you can simply do this from your activated py36 environment:
+So if you chose to use *miniconda* or *anaconda* then you can simply do this from your activated py36 environment:

     conda install -c conda-forge opencv